Chapter 4

 Ultimately, we maintained a decision-making system without realizing that its first two pillars were no longer based on solid cultural foundations.
 In other words, the crisis which began in Marx's time, due to the technological revolution produced by the implementation of the scientific method, is a crisis of credibility of the decision-making method.
 This crisis has persisted for several centuries, simply masked by repression in the 19th century, then the years of reconstruction following the wars in the 20th century.
 It will only find its outcome following the adoption of a decision-making process in line with our new technological capabilities, that is to say credible for current citizens.

-At this point we can complete the critique we began in Chapter 2 regarding Hannah Arendt's explanation of the origins of totalitarianism.
-Indeed, she seeks the explanation in terms of the content of ideologies (7).
-What we are highlighting here is, on the one hand, that once we have produced distrust in the decision-making system, it is illusory to think that no populist group will form in the aim to unscrupulously exploit this resentment to gain power.
-It will do this by channeling through myth the powerful 'us versus them' instinct mentioned in Chapter 2.
-On the other hand, combating through reason or morality the myth itself, whether it is the fear of an invasion by foreigners or the rejection of a social group identified by its morals, its physical appearance or its religious beliefs, is practically impossible.
-Indeed, adherence to the proposed myth is the result of the work of cognitive dissonance seen in chapter 3, that is to say the materialization of another but unexpressed anxiety.
-Accepting that the myth is false means that the person finds themselves with anxiety that can no longer find an explanation.
-The person does not believe the myth: they need it to explain their anxiety.
-For details, see Chapter 10 of Festinger's book regarding the emergence of rumors following earthquakes.
-If it is largely illusory to want to fight the content, as the progressives seek to do, what it is important to fight, and which Hannah Arendt does not address, is the source of this diffuse anxiety, which is lack of confidence in collective decisions.
+At this stage, we can complete the critique we had started in chapter 2 regarding Hannah Arendt’s explanation of the origins of totalitarianism.
+Indeed, she looks for the explanation on the side of the content of ideologies (7).
+What we are pointing out here, on the one hand, is that once there is a distrust in the decision-making system, it is illusory to think that no populist group will be formed in order to exploit this resentment without scruples to gain power.
+It will do so by channeling, through a myth, the powerful 'us versus them' instinct mentioned in chapter 2.
+On the other hand, fighting the myth itself by reason or morality, whether it is the fear of an invasion by foreigners or the rejection of a social group identified by its customs, appearance or religious beliefs, is practically impossible.
+Indeed, the adherence to the proposed myth is the result of the cognitive dissonance seen in chapter 3, that is to say the materialization of another but unexpressed anxiety.
+Accepting that the myth is false would leave the person with an anxiety without explanation.
+The person does not believe in the myth: she needs it to explain her anxiety.
+For more details, refer to chapter 10 of Festinger's book regarding the emergence of rumors following earthquakes.
+If it is largely illusory to want to fight the content, as progressives try to do, what is important to fight, and what Hannah Arendt does not address, is the source of this diffuse anxiety, which is the mistrust in collective decisions.

-The divorce at this level between the elites and the population is absolutely not linked to the fact that the elites are less inclined to believe populist myths because they are better educated, contrary to what is too often asserted.
-It is linked to the asymmetry mentioned above: as the elites are more involved in the decision-making system, they lie more to themselves regarding its relevance, therefore they have less need for other mythical justifications.
-Put bluntly, elites are not more open; their myths are simply aimed more at justifying the decision-making system rather than explaining the anxiety linked to not believing in the relevance of its functioning.
+The divorce at this level between elites and the population is absolutely not because elites are less prone to believe in populist myths because they are better educated, contrary to what is too often stated.
+It is because of the asymmetry mentioned above: since elites are more involved in the decision-making system, they are more likely to lie to themselves regarding its relevance, and therefore they have less need for other mythical justifications.
+To be blunt, elites are not more open-minded; their myths simply aim more to justify the decision-making system rather than to explain the anxiety related to not believing in its functioning relevance.

 In summary, by relying on the third pillar (repetition), populism creates myths based on the principle of 'us against them' to channel, for the purposes of accessing power, the anxiety linked to non-existence. -confidence in decisions.

-In this chapter, we have just illustrated how the collective decision-making process works.
-If the citizen tends to perceive it as unsatisfactory because of a lack of concern for the general interest of leaders, which the most moderate attribute to a simple relaxation of moral values, and the most extreme summarize in the expression 'all rotten', it now seems more accurate to describe him as inept.
+In this chapter, we have just illustrated the functioning of the collective decision-making process.
+While the citizen tends to perceive it as unsatisfactory due to a lack of concern for the public interest on the part of leaders — which the more moderate critics attribute to a simple moral decline and the more extreme ones summarize with the expression 'they're all corrupt' — it now appears more accurate to describe it as incompetent.

-From there, it becomes clear that the main characteristic of any system of social organization which aims to put progress at the service of all can only be its capacity to produce decisions consistent with the common interest, based on humans who are and will remain biased by widespread nepotism and cognitive dissonance.
+From this, it becomes clear that the main characteristic of any social organization system aiming to serve progress for all must be its ability to produce decisions aligned with the common good, starting from individuals who are and will remain biased by widespread nepotism and cognitive dissonance.

-In the next two chapters, we will provide some additional details no longer concerning human nature, but our cultural environment, and above all we will specify what characterizes our era, to finally be able to lay down in chapter 7 the broad outlines of this new social organization.
+In the next two chapters, we will provide some additional clarifications, no longer about human nature, but about our cultural environment, and especially clarify what characterizes our time, so that we can finally outline the main features of this new social organization in chapter 7.

 (1)